gammapy/gammapy/docs/development/howto.rst

 Usually the parameter description doesn't fit on the one line, so it's recommended to always keep this in the *Parameters* section.

-This is just a recommendation, e.g. for `gammapy.data.SpectralCube.spectral_index` we decided to use this shorter format, but for `gammapy.data.SpectralCube.flux` we decided to stick with the more verbose format, because the return type and units didn't fit on the first line.
+This is just a recommendation, e.g. for `gammapy.cube.SpectralCube.spectral_index` we decided to use this shorter format, but for `gammapy.cube.SpectralCube.flux` we decided to stick with the more verbose format, because the return type and units didn't fit on the first line.